Mysteries of Yoshitsune I & II: Moon saga

 Conceptually, the story of "Moon" is separated in four chapters, roughly, first chapter from the year 700 to 1300, second from 1300 to 1600, third from 1600 to current time, and fourth from current time to future.
-The work from 2002 (Moon) and 2003 (Crescent, movie Moon Child, novel Moon Child Requiem) covered the fourth chapter, from 2005 (Diabolos) took place between the second and third chapter, while from 2012–2014 (theatre play and novel) and 2016 (Last Moon) depict the first chapter.
+The work from 2002 (Moon) and 2003 (Crescent, movie Moon Child, novel Moon Child Requiem) covered the fourth chapter, from 2005 (Diabolos) took place between the second and third chapter, while from 2012 to 2014 (theatre play and novel) and 2016 (Last Moon) depict the first chapter.
 The whole story is set in both Europe and Asia, depending on the story and meaning wanted to be expressed.

 The story from the first chapter follows the "darkside inhabitants"—darts, who were scattered all over Europe, fighting for different countries even against fellow inhabitants.
 The second chapter described how they tried to make something that would surpass them and for purpose of fighting, so were created 13 "shitos" (使徒, apostle, disciple), but their bodies were incomplete and could not appear under the sun.
 From the third chapter, now known as "vampires", is followed their life.
 They didn't pursue their purpose of life, and as become aware of the darkness inside them, raises the question what is now purpose of their existence.

 In the story vampires were presented as a way of expressing the reflection of humans.
 They long for immortality, believing it to be a wonderful thing, while vampires know how painful such an existence is and seek a peaceful death.
 The "Moon Saga" is a symbolic story about the repetition of human sins, war and the question of what is the ultimate meaning of human life.
 Regarding the theatre stage play, in The New Paper interview stated that nevertheless the reasons for fighting in the end remains sorrow, and that "in this century, a lot of countries are still fighting small wars.
 I would like to tell everyone that fighting is meaningless.
 We can find another way to resolve problems".